vipnet1/Mirage/README.md

 As mirage listens on https ports, you may need administrator privileges. \
 On linux: \
 `sudo .venv/bin/python main.py`

+## Terminating Mirage ##
+Currently you can do it via:
+- Pressing CTRL+C key on console
+- Sending terminate command via telegram

 # Using Mirage For Trading #
 Will expand on how I'm using it.